Ilyushin Il-112: Development

 On 2 November 2015, Yuri Slyusar, president of United Aircraft Corporation (UAC) announced that the Il-112V will make its maiden flight in July 2017.

 On 20 June 2016, Andrey Kapustin the managing director of Aviastar-SP, said that the Ulyanovsk-based aircraft-maker will produce elements for the second experimental Il-112 prototype before the end of 2016.
 On 11 November 2016, Russia's Concern Radio-Electronic Technologies (KRET) announced that it is developing a new on-board defense system (ODS) for the Ilyushin Il-112V.
 The ODS is based on the President-S ODS that is designed to protect aircraft from being hit by anti-aircraft missiles and artillery.
 The defense system is currently installed on the Ka-52, Mi-28 and Mi-26 helicopters.

 On 3 February 2017, Russia's Deputy Prime Minister, Dmitry Rogozin reiterated that the first flight of the developmental aircraft of the Il-112 will be around the middle of 2017.

 On 20 June 2017, Ilyushin Chief Designer Nikolai Talikov stated that the first flight will most likely be rescheduled to beginning of 2018.

 On 18 January 2018, the first prototype of the IL-112V was shown at the Voronezh Joint Stock Aircraft Manufacturing Company (VASO).
 It has two improved Klimov TV7-117ST turboprop engines, with 2,610 kW (3,500 hp) each, each powering six-bladed AV-112 constant-speed reversible pitch propellers.
 It is fitted with a monolithic, single-piece wing.
 The aircraft is 25.15 m long, with a height of 8.89 m and a wing span of 27.6 m.

 Russian unmanned air system developer Kronstadt Group partnered with Ilyushin to develop an autonomous aircraft demonstrator based on the Il-112.

 Emerged after the bankruptcy of the Transas Group, St. Petersburg-based Kronstadt is developing the medium-sized Orion UAV, unveiled at the July 2017 MAKS air show.

 In July 2023, it was reported by RIA Novosti that the initial turboprop Il-112 project had changed.
 The new plan was for Ilyushin to develop a variant of the aircraft with a turbofan, renamed the Ilyushin Il-212, which will be designed on the basis of the Il-112.
 The Il-212 will retain the fuselage, onboard equipment, and avionics from its predecessor.
-However, the new aircraft will receive Russian-made jet engines-- the PD-8-- being a derivative of the PD-14 engine.
+However, the new aircraft will receive Russian-made jet engines: the PD-8, being a derivative of the PD-14 engine.
 In addition, the aircraft will be equipped with updated landing gear, a new fuel system, and a new hydraulic system.
 In July, 2025, the official word was that PD-8 certification was expected by the end of the year.
 Four production engines were also anticipated to be completed by the end of 2025, with deliveries to first go to the SJ-100 program by Spring of 2026, and with engine production eventually ramping up to 30 per year.
+On 5 June 2026, type certification for the PD-8 was granted by the Russian Federal Air Transport Agency.